yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240302143338.png)

-* We will analyze the artifacts present as a result of the execution
+* We will analyze the artifacts present as a result of the execution.

 ![](/assets/imgs/havoc-c2/Pasted image 20240301144715.png)

 As you can see in the screenshot above, the `SharpHound` AppDomain immediately stands out.
 Thus, if an EDR product is used within the environment, the presence of this artifact will immediately generate an alert.
 Now that we have this piece of information in sight, let's take a look at how we can alter the `AppDomain` to avoid getting detected.

-We have decided to download a fresh copy of `SharpHound` from the link below :
+We have decided to download a fresh copy of `SharpHound` from the link below:

 https://github.com/BloodHoundAD/SharpHound

-If we take a look at the `Sharphound.csproj` file specifically, we will find this part :
+If we take a look at the `Sharphound.csproj` file specifically, we will find this part:

 ![](/assets/imgs/havoc-c2/Pasted image 20240302190938.png)

 What you see in the screenshot above, is just some information about the C# project.
 However, this information will also be part of the executable upon compilation.

 For example, we see the `AssemblyName` value set to `SharpHound`.
 Thus, when this C# binary is used, the AppDomain will always be `SharpHound`.
-And if you recall the screenshot in which we looked at the loaded AppDomains upon the execution of SharpHound inline, we do in fact see the AppDomain being `SharpHound`.
+And if you recall the screenshot in which we looked at the loaded AppDomains following SharpHound's execution, we do in fact see the AppDomain as `SharpHound`.

 ![](/assets/imgs/havoc-c2/Pasted image 20240301144715.png)